offirgolan/ember-data-copyable/README.md

 - `deep` : _Boolean_

-    If __false__ a shallow copy of only the model's attributes will be created.
+    If __false__ a shallow copy of the model's attributes will be created.
+    All relationships will be copied over by reference.

     If __true__, a deep copy of the model and it's realtionships will be created.
+    If a relational model has the Copyable mixin, it will also be deep copied.

 - `options` : _Object_